MicrosoftDocs/visualstudio-docs/docs/install/deploy-a-layout-onto-a-client-machine.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-In order to deploy a layout to a client machine, you'll need to consider the following topics
+In order to deploy a layout to a client machine, you'll need to consider the following topics:

-- [**Prepare the layout**](create-a-network-installation-of-visual-studio.md): Make sure that your layout is ready to install onto the client
+- [**Prepare the layout**](create-a-network-installation-of-visual-studio.md): Make sure that your layout is ready to install onto the client.
 - [**Prepare the client machines**](#prepare-the-client-machines): Ensure that your client machines are ready to install Visual Studio and your users have the right permissions.
 - [**Configure global policies on the client machine**](configure-policies-for-enterprise-deployments.md): Control other Visual Studio installation, update, notification, and download behavior.
-- [**Configure initial client installation defaults**](automated-installation-with-response-file.md): Initialize your client's installation with customized settings
+- [**Configure initial client installation defaults**](automated-installation-with-response-file.md): Initialize your client's installation with customized settings.
 - [**Perform regular updates**](update-a-network-installation-of-visual-studio.md): Keep your client machines updated and secure.

 ## Install Visual Studio onto a client machine from a layout